arcadexyz/v2-contracts/notes/UPGR.md

 - Can be [integrated](https://github.com/marketplace/actions/slither-action) with GitHub action

 ## [Openzeppelin Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/)
-Plugin to deploy and manage upgradeable contracts.
+Plugin to deploy and manage upgradeable contracts.\
+If a contract's storage layout is accidentally messed up, the Upgrades Plugin will emit a warning when the upgarde is being implemented.

 ### Features:
 - Deployment of upgradeable smart contracts
 - Upgrade of deployed contracts